Groups

 Visit the PLCD website.

 The Political Communication Division was approved as a division in 2019.
-(The group was initially established as an Interest Group in 2010.)
-The division’s mission is to promote scholarship and teaching concerned with the interplay of communication and politics, and to provide resources and networking opportunities for political communication faculty, graduate students, and professionals.
+This development marks a significant milestone for our group, which was initially established as an Interest Group in 2010.
+The division’s mission is to promote scholarship and teaching concerned with the interplay of communication and politics.
+We aim to provide resources and networking opportunities for political communication faculty, graduate students, and professionals.
+By fostering collaboration and exchange of ideas, we hope to contribute to the advancement of research and practice in this important area of study.

 Visit the PRDV website.